Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Numerical Results

 \subsubsection{A Mean-Field Verification Algorithm}

-In this section, we describe a mean-field algorithm and provide a heuristic argument for its correctness.
-In Section \ref{ssec::ill}, we provide numerical evidence that the mean-field algorithm is correct for standard choice of parameters.
+In this section, we describe our mean-field verification algorithm and provide a heuristic argument for its correctness.
+In Section \ref{ssec::ill}, we provide numerical evidence that the mean-field algorithm is correct for a standard choice of parameters.

 \ind Our mean-field verification algorithm relies on the fact that \eqref{eqn::Zevolve}-\eqref{eqn::mu2def} may be viewed as a fixed point equation for $\mu_t$.
 The idea is as follows: let $\wh{\mu}_t$ be any candidate distribution for $Z\pcar{i}[t]$.
-Let $Z\pcar{i}[t] = \wh{Z}[t]$ solve \eqref{eqn::Zevolve}, \eqref{eqn::Bevolve}, \eqref{eqn::mu2def} and
+Let $Z\pcar{i}[t] \defeq \wh{Z}[t]$ solve \eqref{eqn::Zevolve}, \eqref{eqn::Bevolve}, \eqref{eqn::mu2def} and